 If you have children, or ever need to drive with a child in your vehicle, be sure to read this section.
-It begins with important general guidelines, then presents special information for infants, small children, and larger children
+It begins with important general guidelines, then presents special information for infants, small children, and larger children properly restrained.
+In fact, vehicle accidents are the number one cause of death of children age 12 and under.

-All Children Must Be Restrained Each year, many children are injured
+All Children Must Be Restrained Each year, many children are injured or killed in vehicle crashes because they are either unrestrained or not